The best young musicians in Asia don't come from just one country.

 The programme is held at Rugby School Thailand, Chonburi.
 Participants are accommodated on the school's residential campus.
 The programme fee is ฿45,000 THB, which is all-inclusive: tuition, accommodation, meals and transport from Bangkok to the campus on request.
 Flights to Bangkok are the responsibility of participants.

-The structure is built around a single core objective: preparing two fully-staged public concerts — at the Teepsuwan Auditorium on 12 February and Silpakorn University Main Hall, Bangkok on 14 February — performed to a professional standard.
+The structure is built around a single core objective: preparing two fully-staged public concerts — at the Teepsuwan Auditorium on 19 February and a venue in Bangkok on 20 February (to be confirmed) — performed to a professional standard.
 Every rehearsal, coaching session and masterclass is oriented towards that goal.

 Instruments Accepted